davidlattimore/wild/libwild/MachO.md

 ## - `__compact_unwind` format

-- very good article: https://faultlore.com/blah/compact-unwinding/ with [Rust implementation](https://docs.rs/symbolic/8.2.0/symbolic/debuginfo/macho/compact/index.html) of the built `__compact_unwind` in a final bianry:
+- very good article: https://faultlore.com/blah/compact-unwinding/ with [Rust implementation](https://docs.rs/symbolic/8.2.0/symbolic/debuginfo/macho/compact/index.html) of the built `__compact_unwind` in a final binary:

 - similar to `.eh_frame` on Linux, but easier as the object files contain separate entries: